SatelCreative/spylib/README.md

 #### GraphQL API

 To perform a GraphQL call, one must simply provide the `query` string.
-The `query` name of the argument is the GraphQL call for this of the call though it actually takes `query` and `mutation` calls as strings with the GraphQL format.
+The `query` name of the argument matches the GraphQL specification for the field name that corresponds to a string with the `query` or `mutation` code in the GraphQL format.

 The variables of the GraphQL query as passed as a dictionary to the `variables` argument.